koganas/senior-frontend-test/README.md

 - *Fade* transition component

 ### 2. Accessibility
 To maintain accessibility using the keyboard, i've reviewed some css and pseudo elements behavior.
 Google Chrome sets some outlines that I believe it takes the expected design unity out of the interface.
+So i've made an [alternative](https://github.com/koganas/senior-frontend-test/commit/7925ecd636469dbc1a544a65ec7996474170414f) for the focus behavior that is not in the final results.
+You can check this version at the `/fix/outline-border-focus` branch.
 I've also used `tabindex` on a particular case where the html tag was not intended to user interactivity.

 ### 3. Animations
 For most animations, I used class binding and tailwind styling to keep the consistency of the app.
 I've also done a simple fade transition component to achieve the expected behavior with cards/forms switching.